 Tiles are open to any content you want to put into them.
 If you’re putting a heading into a tile, we recommend using the title, which was designed for this purpose.
 Or at least use the same style of heading to keep the overall visual hierarchy.

-Using different styles can create conflicting visual messages, especially if you’re using multiple cards on the same screen.
+Using different styles can create conflicting visual messages, especially if you’re using multiple tiles on the same screen.

 Keep descriptions for extra information